roidrage/paperplanes/_posts/2012-03-14-on-notifications-logsubscribers-and-bringing-sanity-to-rails-logging.md

 LogSubscribers are exactly that: easy ways to subscribe to events whose purpose is logging.
 Of course what you do with the events is up to you, but that's their main purpose.
 Every Rails component uses them, and every component has its own implementation of a LogSubscriber.
-Here's the one used by ActionController.
+Here's an excerpt of the one used by ActionController.

 <script src="https://gist.github.com/2038889.js?file=action_controller_log_subscriber.rb"></script>